-K = 0 and quasi-periodicity, winding number: $\lim{n\to\infty} (f^n(\theta_0) - \theta_0)$ , not taking $\theta_n$ as mod(1) for this calculation.
-0 < K < 1 and phase locking, Arnold tongues, Farey tree.
-K = 1 and the devil's staircase.
+K = 0 and quasi-periodicity, 0 < K < 1 and phase locking, Arnold tongues; K = 1 and the devil's staircase.
+K > 1, overlapping of resonances and chaos.
+Transition from circle map to pendulum and to delayed oscillator driven by seasonal cycle. (time permitting): winding number: $\lim{n\to\infty} (f^n(\theta_0) - \theta_0)$, not taking θ_n as mod(1) for this calculation, Farey tree

-- Some generalities on identifying quasi-periodicity route to chaos in a complex system, including delay coordinate phase space reconstruction. - References for phase locking: (Strogatz, 1994), for quasi-periodicity route to chaos: Schuster (1989).
-For both: course notes for applied math 203, pages 71,75,77-83 in lecture\bif1d2\eli.pdf. delay coordinate phase space reconstruction in lecture\bif2d3\eli.pdf. - Slides on transition to chaos in CZ model.
+• (time permitting) Some generalities on identifying quasi-periodicity route to chaos in a complex system, including delay coordinate phase space reconstruction.

+- References for phase locking: Strogatz (1994), for quasi-periodicity route to chaos: Schuster (1989).
+For both: course notes for applied math 203, pages 71,75,77-83 in lecture_bif1d2_eli.pdf. delay coordinate phase space reconstruction in lecture_bif2d3_eli.pdf. - (time permitting) Slides on transition to chaos in CZ model.